downfromthetrees/the_magic_eye/README.md

 * `action`: This can be one of:
     * `"remove"`: removes the post and posts a message to the user
     * `"warn"`: reports the post and posts a removed comment in the thread with links
+* You can override the first link with `removalMessage`/`allTimeTopRemovalMessage`, or the whole message with `fullRemovalMessage` and use the variables as you like. `\n` for line break.
 * `actionRepostsIfDeleted`: Performs `action` on reposts even if the previous post was deleted.
 * `approveIfOverRepostDays`: Auto-approves a repost over the time limit to save you doing it
 * Scores thresholds: Magic Eye keeps track of the last successful post of an image and uses the score it got + how long ago it was posted to determine what to do.
 There are a few thresholds so that it can make smarter decisions for reposts of popular vs less popular reposts.
 For example in the default settings: if the last matching submission got over `mediumScore` points (in this case 400), it'll be removed if it's less than `mediumScoreRepostDays` days old (in this case 25 days).